Harassment on Campus

-Hollaback! recently partnered with an outside consultancy firm to take our understanding of public harassment beyond the street and on to the college campus.
+Hollaback! has partnered with an outside consultancy firm to take our understanding of public harassment beyond the street and onto the college campus.
 We collected data from 282 undergraduate, graduate and part-time college students and 44 college administrators on campuses from the urban, suburban and rural U.S. to find out how harassment exists in spaces of higher education.

 We took the data collected and formed three conclusions (backed with helpful statistics) about on-campus harassment.
 Here are the conclusions Hollaback! drew from our College Harassment Survey:

 Students are being Harassed on their College Campuses.

 - 67% of students experienced harassment on campus

 - 61% witnessed another student being harassed on college campus